 No one, other than the impostors themselves, knows who or how many impostors there are in the game.
 The goal for impostor(s) is to sabotage causing chaos and kill as many crewmates as they can.
 One advantage is that after a killing, they can quickly jump in and out of the ship’s vents, escaping unnoticeable, well…most of the time.
 It’s considered a victory for the impostor(s) when the majority of the crewmates have been killed.

 Firstly, let me say, I had so much fun playing the game!
-Even though playing as a crewmate was exciting and scary at some times (I was afraid of getting killed by impostors), playing as an impostor was even more fun, especially whenever you’d get away with a killing.
-I guess it’s just fun being a bad guy sometimes.
+Even though playing as a crewmate was exciting and scary at some times (I was afraid of getting killed by impostors), playing as an impostor was even more fun!
+Especially whenever you would get away with a killing.
+I guess it is just fun being a bad guy sometimes. *evil laughter*

 I found it difficult in the beginning to know where all the rooms were located.
 I also noticed the importance of remembering the name of each room.
-Whenever there was an emergency meeting or a dead body was reported, people would hastily ask “where?” along with “any sus?”.
+Whenever there was an emergency meeting or when a dead body was reported, people would quickly ask “where?” along with “any sus?”.
 So, if you were the one who reported that body and you forgot the name of the room where the body was found in, you are sus to them and they will, cold heartedly, vote you off.
 I’m speaking from own experience here and it’s just plain cruel.

 Among Us is available on all kinds of platform now, presumably due do to its huge gain in popularity.
 Platforms including Nintendo Switch, iOS, Microsoft Windows, Android, Xbox One.
 The multiplayer game can be found on Steam for less than $5 with almost 500k reviews, mostly

 rated “Overwhelmingly Positive”!
 It’s a fun game to play with your friends or anyone really.
 If you’re playing solo q you’ll get to know lots of people who are interesting to say the least.